Karen’s Ios Story

-Just before peak season you can get some great deals from many of the nice hotels on the island.
+Just before peak season you can get some great deals from many of the nice hotels in Ios greece on the island.
 We stayed in Ios Resort Hotel, located very close to the main village, and it was very good value for what we got compared to other Greek Islands.
 The room was very clean and had modern stylish decor with TV, air con, and a nice sized bathroom and balcony which looked up at the main village.
 The hotel also had a deep pool with side bar where we chilled for a few drinks each night before heading to the Fun Pub.

 Where to party and eat out

 Most of the clubs play top 40 summer hits and house, electro dance or R&B Hip Hop favourites.
 Expect a cover charge on most of the clubs later in the night during peak season – around five euro.
 The upside of this is, when you wake up in the morning with a memory blank (it will happen), you can look at the collection of stamps up your arm and see where you have been!
 The Square, as it is known, is the starting point for most people’s night – not to be confused with the big square next to the main road.
 Follow the crowds of people and you’ll find it.

 The Fun Pub – Great Fun lol – offers relatively inexpensive drinks and a pub like atmosphere, complete with karaoke.
 It is a popular hangout and very happening bar, great place to start the night with a pool table, giant jenga and live sport on the TV. also great to chill out as they have a small movie room and show all the recent movies.